-We were taken into a beautiful wrap around bar area in which light music, wine and Hors D’ouerves were being served up with great conversation and great company.
+We were taken into a beautiful wrap-around bar area in which light music, wine, and Hors D’ouerves were being served up with the great conversation and great company.

 Then was the big moment, the curtains were pulled and the overwhelming feelings of attention-to-detail captured the attention of the attendees.
 The ‘wow’ from their voice and their eyes lighting up when entertaining the room made all the reaction Brandon and his team needed to be proud of their work.